SEO for Germany. An Unrivaled Guide

 The German language.
 At the end of the day, everything that involves language will need checking and approving by either an in-house native speaker, a translation agency or by a company such as ours.
 The scope includes images, website copy, headers, logos, URLs, meta titles, meta descriptions, product names etc. etc.

 Good advance planning can save a lot of headaches and make the whole exercise relatively straightforward.
-This applies in particular to the translation process (more about the translation process below).
+This applies in particular to the translation process.

 Your current web agency will want your support.
 Good planning, professional translation and native-speaker support will take care of virtually all problems that come along.